buckmanting/Dominic/README.md

 1. Commit your Changes `git commit -m 'Adds some cool feature'`.
 Please see the [Springer Nature Frontend Playbook](https://github.com/springernature/frontend-playbook/blob/main/git/git.md#commit-messages) for the expected commit message style.
 1. Push to the Branch `git push origin feature/cool-feature`
 1. Open a Pull Request

+## Versioning
+We use Semantic Versioning (Semver) for our versioning.
+It is a great way to keep our versioning easy to understand.
+As well as this it allows developers who use Dominic to upgrade to newer versions with confidence that things won't break 🙂.
+There is a wonderful explanation of and reasoning for Semver over at the [Springer Nature Frontend Playbook](https://github.com/springernature/frontend-playbook/blob/main/git/semver.md).

 ## License
 Distributed under the MIT License.
 See [`LICENSE`](LICENSE.md) for more information.